-Like many Iranian stews, this is an especially simple dish with only a few ingredients.
-Nevertheless, there are certain culinary techniques that bring out a spectacularly deep range of flavors.
+Like many Iranian stews, this dish is especially simple, with only a few ingredients.
+Nevertheless, certain culinary techniques bring out a spectacularly deep range of flavors.

-First, it’s important to saute the onions until they are golden in color and rich and sweet in flavor.
-Then, after gently sauteing the meat, turmeric is added to contribute even more flavor and color to the dish.
+First, it’s important to sauté the onions, followed by turmeric, until they are golden in color and rich and sweet in flavor.
 Persians also believe that turmeric removes any “gaminess” from animal protein.
-Along with the turmeric, tomato paste is added to the meat and onion mixture and gently sauteed to establish a depth of umami flavors.
-Finally, both salt and pepper are added later, so as to avoid toughening or darkening the meat.
+Along with the turmeric, tomato paste is added to the meat and onion mixture and gently sautéed to establish a depth of umami flavors.

 A word or two on cauliflower:

-Essentially low on carbs and naturally gluten-free, cauliflower is now being marketed to replace flour or rice.
+Essentially low in carbs and naturally gluten-free, cauliflower is now being marketed as a replacement for flour or rice.
 It offers a notably mild flavor that can be integrated into many dishes that would traditionally use grains or flours.

 When preparing cauliflower, cutting through the entire length of the vegetable leaves behind many small bits and pieces.
-Next time you work with cauliflower, try making small incisions into the stems and separating the florets by hand to have whole pieces without all the crumbly bits.
+Next time you work with cauliflower, try making small incisions in the stems and separating the florets by hand to keep whole pieces without all the crumbly bits.

 Khoresh Gol Kalam